 VIN powers the VREG linear regulator by default when the EXTSUP voltage is lower than 4.6 V (typical).
-If there is an expectation of V{IN} going to high levels, there can be excessive power dissipation in this regulator, especially at high switching frequencies and when using large external MOSFETs.
-In this case, it is advantageous to power this regulator from the EXTSUP pin, which can have a connection to a supply lower than V{IN} but high enough to provide the gate drive.
-When the voltage on EXTSUP is greater than 4.6 V, the linear regulator automatically switches to EXTSUP as its input, to provide this advantage.
-Efficiency improvements are possible when using one of the switching regulator rails from the TPS43330-Q1 or TPS43332-Q1 or any other voltage available in the system to power EXTSUP.
+In case VIN expected to go to high levels, there can be excessive power dissipation in this regulator, especially at high switching frequencies and when using large external MOSFETs.
+In this case, it is advantageous to power this regulator from the EXTSUP pin, which can have a connection to a supply lower than VIN but high enough to provide the gate drive.
+When the voltage on EXTSUP is greater than 4.6 V, the linear regulator automatically switches to EXTSUP as its input to provide this advantage.
+Efficiency improvements are possible when using one of the switching regulator rails from the TPS43333-Q1 or any other voltage available in the system to power EXTSUP.
 The maximum voltage for application to EXTSUP is 9 V.